-From time to time (at least twice per academic year), the teaching is evaluated in writing during the preceding period.
-Results of this written evaluation are shared and discussed with the Educational Board and/or a sounding board group of students.
-A report of these discussions is being produced.
-In addition to the written periodic evaluations, teachers may verbally evaluate the teaching with students and/or colleagues.

-When evaluating teaching that is carried out in conjunction with or in the professional field (such as work placements), the field in question is involved.
+Periodically (at least 2 times per academic year), a written evaluation of the education from the previous period takes place.
+Results of this evaluation are shared and discussed with the study committee and/or a review group of students.
+These discussions are documented.
+In addition to written period evaluations, teachers can evaluate education orally with students and/or colleagues.
+The field of work is involved in the evaluation of education carried out together with or in the field of work (e.g. internships).